MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 description: "Learn how to delete classic site collections in the classic SharePoint admin center"
 ---

-# Delete a site collection
+# Delete a site

-When you, as a global or SharePoint admin in Office 365, delete a site collection, it's moved to the site collection Recycle Bin and retained for 93 days.
-Deleting the site collection deletes everything within it, including:
+When you, as a global or SharePoint admin in Office 365, delete a site, it's moved to the site collection Recycle Bin and retained for 93 days.
+Deleting the site deletes everything within it, including:

 - Document libraries and files.